durrantm/code_samples/README.md

 # Code Samples

-## Examples to show tests I have written in different frameworks and languages
+## Examples of tests I have written in different frameworks and languages

 - Javascript
 - Python